Pancho and Lefty

 All the Federales say

-We only let him go so long
+They only let him go so long

-Out of kindness, I suppose"
+Out of kindness I suppose

 A few gray Federales say

-We only let him go so long
+They only let him go so long

-Out of kindness, I suppose"
+Out of kindness I suppose

 Credits